SzymonEls/AI-productivity-app/docs/CHANGE-CHECKLIST.md

 Two parts: **A. Conventions** of this repo (how things are written here) and **B. Definition of done** (what to tick off for a given change type).
 Imperative mood — do exactly what it says.
+The structure and flow of the app are described in [ARCHITECTURE.md](ARCHITECTURE.md), including the list of things not to touch.

+## Hard rule

+Before finishing ANY change, go through the matching section of part B below and tick off every item.
+Follow the conventions in part A — verify them in the referenced example files, do not guess from general Flask knowledge.
+When something can't be determined from the code, write plainly "I don't know" / "TODO: to be confirmed" instead of guessing.

 ---